 Study: Comparing Health-Related Policies and Practices in Sports: The NFL and Other Professional Leagues, Harvard University, 2017

 Pre-1993 NFL players’ pensions also fall short compared with athletes of other leagues playing in the same era.
-A ten-year MLB veteran who retired after 1980 can expect to receive a pension more than four times that of a comparable pre-1993 NFL player.
+A ten-year MLB veteran who retired after 1980 can expect to receive a pension more than four times that of a pre-1993 NFL player with a comparable career.
 NBA retirees enjoy similarly generous benefits, and, in 2016, the NBA and NBA Players Association used their CBA to fund a health insurance plan, career development program, and pension increases for all retired players.